qcware/qcware-unitair/docs/first_example.rst

 .. tip::

     To extract real and imaginary parts of a state, you can use ``unitair.states.real_imag``.
-You might think this is silly since, for example, ``new_state[1]`` is the imaginary part, but this function is more useful when dealing with batches of states and it improves readability.
+This function
+    is especially useful when dealing with
+    batches of states (discussed shortly).

 Operating on Batches of States